RSL-NEU/person-reid-benchmark/README.md

 ### Run other experiments
 * Download supported dataset, unzip it and put it under the folder ./Data
 * Download corresponding partition file and put it under the folder ./TrainTestSplits
-* Run corresponding prepare_DATANAME.m inside the folder ./Data
+* Run corresponding prepare_DATANAME.m inside the folder ./Data (if avaliable)
 * Change the parameters in run_experiment_benchmark.m

 ### Check List for supported/tested feature